matthewdupre/kubernetes.github.io/docs/getting-started-guides/calico-network-policy.md

 ## Create the cluster

-1. Obtain a copy of Kubernetes
+1. Obtain a copy of Kubernetes.
+The example below will use the latest master revision, but you can also download the latest release (at least 1.4) from [this page](https://github.com/kubernetes/kubernetes/releases).
+Note that at the time of writing there's no release containing this function.

 ```shell
 git clone https://github.com/kubernetes/kubernetes.git
 ```

+2. If you want more than one cluster running in your project, want to use a different name, or want a different number of worker nodes, see the `<kubernetes>/cluster/gce/config-default.sh` file for more fine-grained configuration before you start up your cluster.

-1. Create a cluster on GCE with Calico network policy.
+3. Create a cluster on GCE with Calico network policy.
+Add any additional configuration from step 2 in here.

 ```shell
 cd kubernetes
 NETWORK_POLICY_PROVIDER=calico cluster/kube-up.sh
 ```

-Note: currently this
+If you run into trouble, please see the section on [troubleshooting](/docs/getting-started-guides/gce/#troubleshooting), post to the
+[kubernetes-users group](https://groups.google.com/forum/#!forum/kubernetes-users), or come ask questions on the [Kubernetes](/docs/troubleshooting/#slack) or [Calico](https://slack.projectcalico.org) Slack channels.

-## Set up the master
+## Using the cluster